jstothard/and-challenge-9/README.md

 You can then run this by writing `node index` followed by the set of letters you wish to check. i.e. `node index hewsda` will return the longest word that can be created from that string, `deadheaded`.

+## Optimisations

+- sorted the list from longest to shortest before running
+- stored list of words in json to reduce import line count
+- used

 ## The Challenge